Products in Equivariant Homology: Computation of the Kreck product

 The Kreck product is a product in the homology of $BG$ with $\Z$ or $\mathbb \Z/2\Z$ coefficients, where the adjoint action of $G$ on its Lie algebra is orientation preserving.
 It is defined in a geometric way using stratifolds.
-We will see in the Appendix: \begin{prop} The secondary intersection product $\overline{\inprod}$ coincides with the Kreck product in the case where the latter is defined, that is, when $M=X=Y=pt$ and $R=\mathbb Z$ or $\mathbb Z /2\Z$. \end{prop} We denote $\bar\inprod(a\otimes b)$ by $a\ast b$ when $M=X=Y=pt$.
-We give a complete computation of this product in the cases of finite cyclic groups, $S^1, SU(2)$, and $SO(3)$.
-We also prove that the product is torsion in the case where $G$ is of positive dimension and has rank greater than one.
+We will see in the Appendix: \begin{prop} The secondary intersection product $\overline{\inprod}$ coincides with the Kreck product in the case where the latter is defined, that is, when $M=K=L=pt$ and $R=\mathbb Z$ or $\mathbb Z /2\Z$. \end{prop} We denote $\bar\inprod(a\otimes b)$ by $a\ast b$ when $M=K=L=pt$.
 It was shown in \cite{T1} that the when $G$ is finite and $R=\mathbb{Z}$ then the Kreck product coincides with the cup product in negative Tate cohomology.
 In particular, we have \begin{cor} For a finite group $G$, the product $\ast$ in $H_*(BG;\Z)$ coincides with the cup product in negative Tate cohomology. \end{cor}

-The cup product in negative Tate cohomology is a non-trivial product.
-One family of groups with non-trivial products are those with periodic cohomology, which are exactly those groups such that every abelian subgroup is cyclic (see \cite{A-M}).
-This includes, for example, all groups having a free and orientation preserving action on some sphere.
-Benson and Carlson showed that in many cases this product vanishes: \begin{thm*}[Benson-Carlson \cite{B-C}] Let $\kk$ be a field of characteristic $p$.
+This product in negative Tate cohomology is in general non-trivial (see, for example, \cite{A-M}).
+However, Benson and Carlson showed that in many cases this product vanishes: \begin{thm*}[Benson-Carlson \cite{B-C}] Let $\kk$ be a field of characteristic $p$.
 Suppose that the $p$-rank of $G$ is greater than one.
-If $H^{*}(G;\kk)$ is Cohen-Macaulay then the product vanishes. \end{thm*} This is the case, for example, if there is a $p$-Sylow subgroup with {a} non cyclic centre.
+If $H^{*}(G;\kk)$ is Cohen-Macaulay then the product vanishes. \end{thm*}